Yak in gokyo

 Lakes Encountered During the Gokyo Valley Trek

-In Sagarmatha National Park, the Everest region, the Gokyo Lakes are a series of high-altitude mountain lakes.
+In the Everest region of Sagarmatha National Park, the Gokyo Lakes are a series of high-altitude mountain lakes.
 They are the most stunning and pristine natural attractions of Solukhumbu District, providing scenic views of the surrounding snow-capped peaks, including Mount Everest.

 There are six lakes in the Gokyo Valley, ranging from 4,700 m to 5,000 m above sea level.
 Longponga (4710m), Taujung Lake/Cho (4740m), Dudh Pokhara/ Gokyo Cho (4750m), Thonak Tsho/lake (4870m), Ngojumba Lake/Cho (4990m), and Gyazumpa Lake/Cho (5000m) are the five glacial lakes of Gokyo.